kptdev/kpt/site/faq/README.md

 Please visit the [roadmap document] and the [kpt milestones].

-### What does kpt provide that git clone doesn't?

-kpt enables out-of-the-box workflows that `git clone` does not.
-Such as: cloning and versioning git subdirectories, updating from upstream by performing structured merges on resources, programmatically editing configuration (rather than with an editor), etc.

 ### How is kpt different from other solutions?

-Rather than expressing configuration as code, kpt represents configuration packages as data, in particular as YAML or JSON objects adhering to [The Kubernetes Resource Model].
+Rather than expressing configuration as code that generates configuration, kpt represents [Configuration as Data], in particular as YAML or JSON objects adhering to [The Kubernetes Resource Model], and uses a transformation-based approach to customization.
+This enables interoperability of a variety of generators, transformers, and validators.
+One doesn’t have to make all changes through a monolithic generator implementation.

 ### What's the difference between kpt and kustomize?

-[Kustomize] is a CNCF project that is a part of Kubernetes.
-While both kpt and kustomize support customization of KRM manifests without use of templates or DSL(s), there are important differences in both feature set and the scope of these projects. kpt supports end-to-end solutions for packaging, customization and actuation of resources.
-In kustomize, packaging is explicitly out of scope and actuation is deferred to kubectl.
+While both kpt and kustomize support customization of KRM resources via a transformation-based approach, there are important differences in both feature sets and the scopes of these projects.

-Here are the strengths and investment areas for these products:
+_kustomize_

+- Builds the final configuration out of place, primarily using the [overlay pattern].
+- Treats base layers as immutable, but enables nearly arbitrary overrides.

 _kpt_

-- Supports both in-place and out-of-place customization. kustomize is only focused on providing out-of-place hydration using the [overlay pattern].
+- Optimizes for WYSIWYG configuration and in-place customization.
-- Allows you to edit the configuration in-place without creating complex patches.
+- Allows edits to the configuration in-place without creating complex patches.
-- Focuses on rebase with resource merge strategy allowing for edited config to be updated.
+- Supports rebase with resource merge strategy allowing for edited config to be updated.
-- Has a continuous learning curve as you usually start small with modifying several YAML files using an editor and then want to scale with complexity of the application.
-- Enables workflows that combine programmatic changes (functions) with manual edits.
+- Enables workflows that combine programmatic changes ([functions]) with manual edits.

-_kustomize_

-- Treats base layers as immutable.
-- Programmatic changes (plugins) do not have to be idempotent.
-- Provide overlays and components that assemble that “build” the final configuration.
+- Aims to support mutating and validating admission control on derived packages.
+- Also supports packages, [package orchestration], resource actuation, and GitOps.

 ### Do kpt and kustomize work together?

-The goal of kpt project is to provide a seamless UX spanning packaging, hydration, and live functionality.
-At the same time, kpt follows a modular design principle to make it possible to use each of its three command groups (pkg, fn, live) independently if needed.
+The goal of kpt project is to provide a seamless UX spanning packaging, transformation, and actuation functionality.
+At the same time, kpt follows a modular design principle to make it possible to use each of its functionality independently if needed.
 For example:

 - You can use packaging without declaring functions
-- You can use imperative functions to operate on vanilla directories of k8s resources
+- You can use imperative functions to operate on vanilla directories of Kubernetes resources
-- You can use apply logic without buying into full the packaging story (still need a minimal `Kptfile` though)
+- You can use apply logic without buying into the full packaging story (still need a minimal `Kptfile` though)

 We have created a [kustomize solution] which allows you to use kpt for packaging